envasquez/SABC/README.md

     * Need to monkey-patch things to get it annotated properly or add additional packages
     * I felt it grew in complexity - vs - reward as I was starting to have to look-up how to solve special cases and support for py3.11
     * Different syntax in the different versions of python
     * Can make the code a bit obfuscated
+    * I am not proud of the number of # type: ignore statements in the current code-base :-(
 - Admin Site Overrides
   - Pros:
       * Makes it trivial to add buttons to upload data in csv, yaml